rodriguez-salarichs/SwKeq/README.md

 Mw: It is the molecular weight (kDa)

-models: In this option will choose the Hydrodinamic model for protein polymers
+Models: In this option will choose the Hydrodinamic model for protein polymers

      if type 1 the hydrodinamic model will be N^2/3 if type 2 the hydrodinamic model will be linear (spheres)